stpica/Personal-Website/content/authors/admin/_index.md

 I am a Ph.D. candidate in the [Boston University Economics Department](http://www.bu.edu/econ/).

 My research focuses on macroeconomics.
 My fields of interest are monetary policy, real estate, and household finance.

+I will be on the 2022 Job Market and available for interviews at the virtual EJME and ASSA.

 <!-- A complete list of my research projects is outlined in my [research page](https://www.stefanopica.com/research/). -->

 <!-- I am currently visiting the European Central Bank as part of the [Summer Research Graduate Programme](https://www.ecb.europa.eu/pub/economic-research/programmes/graduate/html/index.en.html). -->